jpulattie/pdf_converter/README.md

 ## Features

-+Converts PDF files to PNG
+Converts PDF files to PNG <br>
-Removes .pdf from the file name
+Removes .pdf from the file name <br>
-Places PNG files into a pictures folder
+Places PNG files into a pictures folder <br>
-Deletes the original PDF
+Deletes the original PDF <br>
-Will not convert any file that is not a PDF
+Will not convert any file that is not a PDF <br>
-Alerts user if the file is not converted
+Alerts user if the file is not converted <br>
-Any file not converted is not deleted
+Any file not converted is not deleted <br>
-Alerts the user when program is finished running
+Alerts the user when program is finished running <br>

 ## Contact